FacebookYoutubeLinkedIn

 Setting a realistic price for the business is crucial to the success of the sale.
 It is important to carefully consider the intrinsic value of your business and negotiate the terms of the sale with the Chinese buyer to ensure a fair and mutually beneficial outcome.
 Seeking guidance from legal or financial advisors can be helpful in this process.

+Start the process by putting in place a memorandum of understanding.
 Working with a business broker can be invaluable in this aspect.
 Business Brokers negotiate with both sides to establish a mutually beneficial asking price and terms of sale.

 Read more about the Top 5 Mistakes To Avoid When Working With A Business Broker